Social media is constantly evolving.

 1. Live video continues to thrive

-Live video content made big waves in 2017.
-In one of my previous blog posts, I explained that you should jump on the live video bandwagon.
+Live video content made big waves in recent years.
+In one of our previous blog posts, we explained that you should jump on the live video bandwagon.

 As a result, the most popular social media channels have implemented live streaming options.
 Brand marketers are taking advantage of this.